 - A call to action

 That’s it.
-And that sounds pretty simple on the face of things.
 Of course, the two most important things, the ones that change all the time, are your value proposition and your call to action.
 They should stand out the most from your ad.
 If your logo dwarfs your value proposition or you have a vague call to action, your ad will be horribly ineffective.
 Worse, if your value proposition fails to stand out because of poor color choices or the font is hard to read, readers will scroll right past it.

 The idea is to do a few key things: